jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - 2.4.6 Data remanence
   - **Data remanence**: the data remaining on media after the data is supposedly erased
-    - typically refers to data on a hard drive as residual magnetic flux or slack space (unused space within a disk cluster)
+    - typically refers to data on a hard drive as residual magnetic flux or **slack space** (unused space within a disk cluster)
-      - note that many OSs store files in clusters, which are groups of sectors (the smallest storage unit on a hard disk drive)
+      - note that many OSs store files in **clusters**, which are groups of **sectors** (the smallest storage unit on a hard disk drive)
     - if media includes any type of private and sensitive data, it is important to eliminate data remanence
     - note that some OSs fill slack space with data from memory, which is why personnel should never process classified data on unclassified systems

 - 2.4.7 Data destruction

+  - **Destruction**: retention and destruction of data should be based on data classification and archiving policies; destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final))
+  - **Erasing**: usually refers to a delete operation on media, leaving data remanence
+  - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using *normal functions* of software recovery or software recovery utilities; over-writing existing data with a pattern; note that with this method, there's a chance that the data could be brought back by using advanced techniques
+  - **Purging**: removal of sensitive data from a system or device with *the intent* that data cannot be reconstructed by any known technique; purging aims to make data unrecoverable even with laboratory techniques, while clearing only protects against standard software recovery
+    - purging is not considered acceptable for top secret data, and is not guaranteed to be secure against advanced techniques
+  - **Destruction**: includes physically destroying media through shredding, burning, pulverizing, or incinerating; physical destruction is used for SSD/electronic components, or in combination with other less-secure methods; destruction methods include incineration, crushing, shredding, and disintegration and also includes the use of strong encryption to logically destroy data; a surer way than even purging
+  - **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
+    - **Degaussing**: used on magnetic media, removes data from tapes and magnetic hard drives; no effect on optical media or SSDs
+    - **Cryptographic Erasure** (AKA **crypto shredding**): using strong encryption to encrypt data, and then destroying encryption key; crypto shredding is the best method for dealing with cloud data remanence
+  - **File carving**: computer forensics technique that recovers files from a storage device's raw data based on their structure and content, often used to recover files that are not indexed by the file system, such as those that are deleted, formatted, or encrypted; file carving is also a good method for recovering files if an entire directory is missing or corrupt
 - Destroy sensitive data when it is no longer needed
   - An org's security or data policy should define the acceptable methods of destroying data based on the data's classification
-  - a degausser can be used on a hard disk drives/magnetic media
-  - the best SSD wiping method is destruction -- even when using manufacturers SSD wiping tools, data can remain

   - **Defensible destruction**: eliminating data using a controlled, legally defensible and regulatory-compliant way

 ## [2.5](#25-ensure-appropriate-asset-retention-eg-end-of-life-eol-end-of-support-osg-10-chpt-5) Ensure appropriate asset retention (e.g. End-of-Life (EOL), End-of-Support) (OSG-10 Chpt 5)